fprime-community/fprime-tutorial-math-component/docs/defining-types.md

 ```
 > Important note: think of modules similar to a cpp namespace.
 Whenever you want to make use of the enumeration, `MathOp`, you will need to use the MathModule module.

-Above you have created an enumation of the four math types that are used in this tutorial.
+Above you have created an enumeration of the four math types that are used in this tutorial.

 ## Adding to the Build